On This Page

 Depending on how and when your Drupal site was configured you may already have this link.
 If not, please use the instructions on the OIT website to configure this link for your site.

 All University units should provide contact information of some sort on their site’s pages.
 Units may include a unit footer directly above the required web footer.
 A coded design is provided in Drupal and the Template Builder, but units may use their own design and content.

-The four links on the right side of the unit footer are examples only—units may remove these links or use them to link to whatever they choose.
+The four links on the right side of the unit footer are examples of the types of useful links that should be considered when constructing a unit footer.

 Header and Footer Requirements and Rules

 Links: Link and link behavior for all links in the required header and footer must remain consistent throughout the University; do not change header and footer links or link locations.

 Maroon or Gold Header: Units may choose to use either the maroon or gold header background in the colors provided in the code.
 Alternate colors for the header are not allowed.
 The header defaults to maroon and can be switched to gold within the code.